quandangv/layerimg/README.md

 ![JPEG comparison](demo/jpeg-comparison.png)

+## dependencies
+I built this project on [Python](https://www.python.org/downloads) 3.9.6 and [Pillow](https://pillow.readthedocs.io/en/stable/installation.html) 8.4.0.
+It should work on other versions too, please create a pull request if you have any problem.

 ## usage
 **`main.py`** provides the interface for you to use in a command-line, run `python main.py --help` or `python main.py <command> --help` for the full help message.
 Here are the main commands: